 Our Materials

-The gold price is currently : c. $2000 an ounce.
+The gold price is currently : c. $2180 an ounce - an all time high.

 At Lily Blanche, the quality and sustainability of our materials and craftsmanship are vitally important to us.
 We work with UK suppliers wherever possible to minimise our global footprint and improve our sustainability and transparency.
+We only use precious metals and real, mined gemstones in our jewellery which is designed and made to have lasting appeal.

 The Best Lockets